-Charlene earned a Bachelor of Administration degree from the University of Regina and is a Chartered Professional Accountant (CPA, CA).
-She has also achieved the Institute of Corporate Directors designation (ICD.D).
+Charlene earned a Bachelor of Administration (BAdmin) degree from the University of Regina and is a Chartered Professional Accountant (CPA, CA).
+She has also achieved the Institute of Corporate Directors designation (ICD.D.) in 2018.

-Charlene currently serves on the boards of SaskTel International, SecurTek, Directwest, and the Public Employees Pension Plan (PEPP).
+Charlene currently serves on the boards of SaskTel International, SecurTek, Directwest, the Public Employees Pension Plan (PEPP) and the Conexus Arts Centre.